Establishing Task Scaling Laws via Compute-Efficient Model Ladders: Setup

 \subsection{Ladder models}

-To predict the task loss and accuracy of large models, we extrapolate from data points collected from training many small-scale models (``\textbf{ladder models}'').
-These ladder models have the same architecture and are trained with the same data mix as the target models.
-The ladder models need to span a relatively wide range of model size and training data size, while collectively costing a very small fraction of compute used for training the large target models.
+To predict the performance of large models, we extrapolate from data points collected from training many small models (``\textbf{ladder models}'').
+These models have the same architecture and are trained with the same data mix as the target models.
+This is useful for guiding pretraining development, as data mixtures and modeling decisions can be tested in a controlled setting.
+The models span a relatively wide range of model size and training data size, while collectively costing a small fraction of compute used to train the target models.

-We use four different model sizes $N \in $ \{ 190M, 370M, 760M, 1.3B \} (considering only non-embedding parameters) by varying the width and depth of the transformer.
-For each model size, we train it to different multiples of the ``Chinchilla optimal'' number of tokens.
+We define four model sizes $N \in $ \{ 190M, 370M, 760M, 1.3B \} (considering only non-embedding parameters) by varying the width and depth of the transformer.
 We use $D = 20 \cdot N$ as the Chinchilla optimal setting \citep{Hoffmann2022TrainingCL} (denoted ``1xC''), and train each model with number of tokens $D \in $ \{ 1xC, 2xC, 5xC, 10xC \}.
-In total, we train $4 \times 4 = 16$ ladder models.
+In total, we train $4 \times 4 = 16$ models.
 We save intermediate checkpoints every 200 steps for 1xC and 2xC runs, every 500 steps for 5xC runs, and every 1000 steps for 10xC runs. \autoref{tab:hparams} lists the configurations of each model size.

-The target 7B-4T and 13B-5T models are trained with a cosine LR schedule with linear warmup, where the LR decays to 10\% of the peak LR over a horizon of 5T tokens.
+The target models are trained with a cosine LR schedule with linear warmup, where the LR decays to 10\% of the peak LR over a horizon of 5T tokens.
 We match this in the ladder models, where the decay horizon is adjusted to match the training data size of each model.
-Unfortunately, the \basemodelname{} 7B model was only trained to 3.9T tokens in stage 1 pretraining.
-Prior work has shown that LR decay has a big impact on the performance of pretrained LMs.
-To account for the incomplete training, we train this model with an additional 50B tokens where we linearly decay the LR down to 10\%.
-Our target 7B-4T model is thus trained on a total of 3.95T tokens.
+Unfortunately, the \basemodelname{} 7B model was only trained to 3.9T tokens in stage 1 pretraining, whereas the cosine scheduler was set to 5T tokens.
+To account for this incomplete training, we train this model with an additional 50B tokens where we linearly decay the LR down to 10\%.
+Our target 7B-4T model is thus trained on a total of 3.95T tokens, where the linear decay instead of the slower cosine decay allows us to use fewer tokens.

 For the ladder models, we set the peak LR, batch size, and warmup steps by extrapolating from the configuration of 7B-4T using the method introduced in \citet{Porian2024ResolvingDI}.
 All other configurations follow from the 7B-4T model.